allegro/blog/_posts/2021-11-12-choose-your-skills.md

 Leaders at Allegro gain their development knowledge from many available training sessions.
 You should find a similar person in your environment.
 Such a person will help you on your way and will simulate the customer of the product that you will be making.
-Show him a list of things you should develop.
+Show him or her a list of things you should develop.
 Ask him which are the most important for your team.
 It is possible that the list of things will become very short.
 Now just pick two or three things and prepare prototypes.
 You can choose them intuitively or match them with your talents.
 Just take a Gallup test ([CliftonStrengths](https://www.gallup.com/cliftonstrengths/en/home.aspx)) to discover them.
 This test will help you choose a strategy for developing a particular skill.
 This test will work well for soft skills.
 For hard skills a [lean startup strategy](https://en.wikipedia.org/wiki/Lean_startup) may be better.
 Below are two examples of what this